All Episodes

 That's a real tough sell.

-Because everybody in this country thinks that the president of the United States, first and foremost, is concerned with defending America, saving America's lives.
+It's a real tough sell to suggest to the American people that the regime was incompetent because everybody in this country thinks that the president of the United States, first and foremost, is concerned with defending America, saving America's lives, and is indeed competent to do so.

-I dare say that most people, low information voters especially, think it's just automatic that every president is profoundly qualified to run the military.
+I dare say that most people, low-information voters especially, think it's just automatic that every president is profoundly qualified to run the military.

 They just accept it.